The SAGA Survey. II. Building a Statistical Sample of Satellite Systems around Milky Way-like Galaxies: Satellite Definition and Survey Completeness

 In \autoref{sec:target-selection} we designated a ``primary targeting region'' (\autoref{eq:targeting-cuts}) in which we aim to achieve high spectroscopic coverage.
 While we have obtained, and continue to obtain, redshifts for targets outside this region, the chance of finding satellites outside of the primary targeting region is extremely low based on our existing data.
-Hence, we define a SAGA satellite system as a ``complete'' system if the spectroscopic coverage is higher than 80\% for all galaxies that are both within 300\,kpc in projection to its galaxy host and within the primary targeting region, and down to $r_o = 20.75$ (corresponding to $M_{r,o}=-12.3$ at 40.75\,Mpc).
+Following the terminology used in \paperone{}, we consider a SAGA satellite system ``complete'' for our survey if its spectroscopic coverage is higher than 80\% for all galaxies that are both within 300\,kpc in projection to the galaxy host and within the primary targeting region and down to $r_o = 20.75$ (corresponding to $M_{r,o}=-12.3$ at 40.75\,Mpc).

 \autoref{fig:host_completeness_def} demonstrates our completeness definition.
 The left panel shows the number of targets without redshifts and the spectroscopic coverage within the primary targeting region for all of the \nhoststotal{} SAGA systems passing our targeting criteria (\autoref{sec:host-imaging-coverage}).
 Among \nhoststotal{} systems, \nhosts{} have spectroscopic coverage higher than 80\% (and 22 have coverage higher than 90\%).
-We have obtained some SAGA redshifts for an additional 19 systems; these systems are not presented in this work except for being shown as the incomplete systems in \autoref{fig:host_completeness_def}.
+We have obtained some SAGA redshifts for an additional 19 systems; these systems are not presented in this work, except for being shown as the incomplete systems in \autoref{fig:host_completeness_def}.

 The list of \nhosts{} complete SAGA systems is given in \autoref{tab:complete-hosts}.
-Each of our complete system is assigned a ``SAGA name'' for internal reference.
-The table also lists, for each SAGA system, the spectroscopic coverage within the SAGA primary targeting region, the number of satellites (defined above in \autoref{sec:satellite-def}), and the estimated number of missed satellites (defined below in \autoref{sec:incompleteness-correction}). \autoref{tab:complete-hosts} is also available in machine-readable format on the SAGA website.\fnref{fn:saga}
+Each of our complete systems is assigned a ``SAGA name'' for internal reference.
+The table also lists, for each SAGA system, the spectroscopic coverage within the SAGA primary targeting region, the number of satellites (defined in \autoref{sec:satellite-def}), and the estimated number of missed satellites (defined in \autoref{sec:incompleteness-correction}). \autoref{tab:complete-hosts} is also available in machine-readable format on the SAGA website (see footnote \ref{fn:saga}).